СʪÃÃÊÓƵ

 Professor Louise Mansfield

-Professor Louise Mansfield - Career History Louise Mansfield is Professor of Sport, Health and Social Sciences and Research Lead for Welfare, Health and Wellbeing in the Institute of Environment, Health and Societies.
+Professor Louise Mansfield - Career History Louise Mansfield is Professor of Sport, Health and Social Sciences and Vice Dean for Research in the College of Health Medicine and Life Sciences.
+She is Director of the Centre for Health and Wellbeing across the Lifecourse.
 Her research focuses on the relationship between sport, physical activity and public health and wellbeing.
-She is interested in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity.
+Louise's expertise are in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity.
 She has led research projects for the Department of Health, Youth Sport Trust, sportscotland, Economic and Social Research Council, Medical Research Council, Macmillan Cancer Support, Public Health England and Sport England.
 She sits on the editorial boards for Leisure Studies, Qualitative Research in Sport, Exercise and Health and the International Review for the Sociology of Sport and is Managing Editor of Annals of Leisure Research.
-Louise is known for is known for developing evidence to inform policy and practice.
+Louise is known for developing evidence to inform policy and practice.

 Partnering with confidence